This will be a complete guide to Buddhist chanting meditation for beginners.

 Chanting may or may not be a form of meditation, depending on how you practise.
 If you simply chant without meditating then no, it is not meditation.
 However, if while chanting, you focus your mind on the sound of the chant, then yes, it is a form of meditation.

 What do you chant when meditating?

 Different religious groups perform different kinds of chants when meditating.
 Buddhists use sacred songs and sounds for chanting meditations, which are often taken as excerpts from different texts.
 Yogis will usually chant a simple sound such as “Om”.
 Christians have various chants that are similar to prayers.

-The best mantra for meditation is “Om”.
+The best chant for meditation is “Om”.
 This is the universal sound and one of the simplest sounds to meditate on.
-If you are Buddhist or Hindu, you might like to use sacred mantras, which have various benefits depending on what mantra you chant.
+If you are Buddhist or Hindu, you might like to use sacred mantras, which have various benefits depending on which mantra you chant.

-The benefits of chanting include relaxation, inner peace, reduction in stress and anxiety, improved mood, stimulation of the parasympathetic nervous system, and lower blood pressure.
+The benefits include relaxation, inner peace, reduction in stress and anxiety, improved mood, stimulation of the parasympathetic nervous system, and lower blood pressure.

 Paul Harrison is a passionate meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in meditation and mindfulness.
 He studied meditation in beautiful Oxford, UK, and Hamilton Ontario Canada, and earned his degree at Staffordshire University.